pgorni/discord-soundmoji/README.md

 Makes the bot connect to a voice channel you're in. **You have to be in a voice channel in order to use this command.**

+- `!soundmoji disconnect`

+Makes the bot disconnect from a voice channel.

 - `!soundmoji set_channels <channel1> <channel2> <...>`

 By default the bot listens for the keywords on all channels.
 You can, however, specify certain channel(s) for the bot to listen to.